x

 Award-winning investigative reporter David Hammer has been a professional journalist since 1997, joining the WWL-TV Eyewitness News team in New Orleans in 2012.

-Hammer also won the Emmy in 2018 for his environmental series "Toxic Truth," looking at air pollution in the so-called Cancer Alley between New Orleans and Baton Rouge.
+He's also won three Environmental News Emmys: In 2020 for "Stench of Failure", an investigation of the Jefferson Parish Landfill; in 2018 for "Toxic Truth," looking at air pollution in the so-called Cancer Alley between New Orleans and Baton Rouge; and in 2017 for "Oil and Water," his investigation of illicit oil dumping in the Gulf of Mexico.

 Hammer, a seventh-generation New Orleanian, came to WWL-TV after a 15-year career as a print and wire reporter, including almost six years at The Times-Picayune.
 He is proud of his New Orleans heritage and makes it his mission to help improve his community by holding area leaders accountable and exposing fraud and abuse.

-At the newspaper, Hammer investigated former New Orleans Mayor Ray Nagin, confronting Nagin about the trip he and his family took to Hawaii on a vendor's dime, exposing many of the criminal dealings that led to Nagin’s federal bribery conviction.
+He investigated former New Orleans Mayor Ray Nagin, confronting Nagin about the trip he and his family took to Hawaii on a vendor's dime and exposing many of the criminal dealings that led to Nagin’s federal bribery conviction.

 Hammer also led the paper's coverage of Hurricane Katrina housing recovery, including the Road Home and hazard mitigation programs.
 His investigative reports revealed fraud and waste in state-run grant programs.
 He won the AP regional award for investigative reporting for his 2011 work uncovering graft and fraud in Louisiana's home-elevation grant program and several of the people he investigated ended up in federal prison.